 Take a look at a possible Black Friday email series composed of four messages:

-Send the first email two days prior to the Black Friday sales.
-Use the smart variable throughout your series: addressing the subscriber with a name if available or with a general greeting if the name isn’t specified.
-Make sure you explain why you’re sending this email now and what the subscribers are to expect next.
+Send the first email two days before your Black Friday sales.
+Use smart variables throughout your series: addressing the subscriber by name, if available, or with a general greeting if their name isn’t specified.
+Make sure you explain why you’re sending this email and what the subscribers should expect next.

-2. Send the second email in the midstream of the Black Friday sales to the main segment of your subscribers.
+2. Send the second email in the middle of your Black Friday sales to the main segment of your subscribers.

-Fill your second email with tempting offers and launch the campaign in the morning of the big day.
-Create the sense of urgency around your email specifying that the number of your special offers is limited to motivate the subscribers to take action.
+Fill your second email with tempting offers and launch the campaign on the morning of the big day.
+Create a sense of urgency around your email, specifying that the number of your special offers is limited to motivate the subscribers to take action.
 Meanwhile, get ready for low open rates — the promotional fight in the subscribers’ inboxes is going to be no joke!

 3. Prepare an additional email with special offers for active subscribers.

-Track the open rate of your previous campaign, craft an email with big discounts and send it to your most active segment on the Big Friday night.
+Track the open rate of your previous campaign, craft an email with big discounts, and send it to your most active segment on the Black Friday night.

-4. Launch a Cyber Monday campaign across your main segment to inform that your sales go on.
+4. Launch a Cyber Monday campaign across your main segment to inform subscribers that your sales are continuing on Cyber Monday.

-By this moment, your subscribers are likely to be tired of endless sales and offers, so you could come up with a guide to help them choose the best options for Cyber Monday sales and offer, for example, the best spots to shop for clothes, toys, makeup or so.
+By this moment, your subscribers are likely to be tired of endless sales and offers, so you can come up with a guide to help them choose the best options for Cyber Monday sales and offer, for example, the best spots to shop for clothes, toys, makeup, etc.

-Now let’s look at some of Black Friday marketing campaigns launched by famous brands to fuel up your creativity and outline the tried-and-true tips for your campaign.
+Now let’s look at some Black Friday marketing campaigns launched by famous brands to fuel up your creativity and outline some tried-and-true tips for your campaign.

 Start your Black Friday marketing early

 Black Friday isn’t a single-day event anymore.
-The best deals knock on the users’ inboxes weeks ahead the big night as 53% of shoppers start their holiday spendings in October and November.
+The best deals knock on users’ inboxes weeks ahead of the big night, as 83% of consumers are likely to start their holiday shopping in October and November.

 Ann Taylor, for example, launched their Black Friday campaign a week prior to the actual date.
-The brand sent an email with a tempting offer to motivate their users to start the holiday spendings.
+The brand sent an email with a tempting offer to motivate their users to start their holiday spending.